-As part of the few multi-disciplinary teams of this type in the United Kingdom, the authors offer helpful insights into supporting young people and their families as they navigate this complex and devastating disease, writing on key areas such as trauma, the effects of early childhood cancer in adolescence and beyond, the social and cultural effects of cancer treatment, hope and hopelessness, and questions of mortality.
-Each chapter contains a mixture of clinical reflections and vignettes from patients, along with clear guidance about how to support patients and their families both during and after treatment, and at the point of death too.
+As part of the few multidisciplinary teams of this type in the United Kingdom, the authors offer helpful insights into supporting young people and their families as they navigate this complex and devastating disease, writing on key areas such as trauma, the effects of early childhood cancer in adolescence and beyond, the social and cultural effects of cancer treatment, hope, and hopelessness, and questions of mortality.
+Each chapter contains a mixture of clinical reflections and patient vignettes, along with clear guidance about how to support patients and their families both during and after treatment, and at the point of death too.

-With a compassionate approach to understanding the challenges for patients, their families and clinicians alike, this is a book for nurses, doctors, occupational therapists and physiotherapists, for parents, carers and for young people who find themselves in this position and who can easily feel as though they are alone with overwhelming feelings.
+With a compassionate approach to understanding the challenges for patients, their families, and clinicians alike, this is a book for nurses, doctors, occupational therapists, and physiotherapists, for parents and carers, and for young people who find themselves in this position and who can easily feel as though they are alone with their overwhelming feelings.

-4. Cancer in Adolescence from a Trauma Perspective
+5 Cancer in adolescence from a trauma perspective

 Petra A. M. Mohr

-6. Hope and Despair in the Face of Life-Threatening Disease
+7 Hope and despair in the face of life-threatening disease

 ‘This book is an essential read for any health professional working in the field of teenage and young adult cancer.
 It provides an exceptional combination of published evidence alongside personal and honest reflections of experts in this field.
 A range of thought-provoking case studies beautifully illustrate the complexity of supporting young people through their cancer journey and at last provides some practical advice for health professionals.
 Thank you for a much needed and wonderful book!’